For the first time in my life I had the pleasure of eating chestnuts roasted on an open fire!

-The first impression on the tastebuds was: soft – bland – squishy – potato-ish in flavor; similar to gnocchi.
+My first impression on the taste buds was: soft – bland – squishy – potato-ish in flavor; similar to gnocchi.

 If you’ve never had roasted chestnuts and want to satisfy your curiosity as well, follow this easy recipe for roasting chestnuts on an open fire.

 Roasted Chestnuts Recipe

 What you will need: